yamadapc/hzulip/README.md

                              "hzulip"               -- message topic
                              "Message from Haskell" -- message content

+    -- Before receiving messages, our client needs to be subscribed to streams addAllSubscriptions

-    -- Listening for events works with a callback based API.
-More -- complex patterns for concurrent message handling can be created -- from it.
-As long as your zulip user is already subscribed to -- streams, this is all you have to do: onNewEvent ["message"] $ \msg -> do
+    -- Listening for events works with a callback based API: onNewMessage $ \msg -> do
         liftIO $ putStrLn "Got a new message!" let usr = messageSender msg
             fn = userFullName usr